BaoquocF1804/novelly/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the `main` branch of the Chapterly repository.

-## 📬Contact

-If you have a PDF book that you'd like to contribute to Chapterly, or if you have any questions or concerns, please feel free to contact us at [info.pdfcafe@gmail.com](mailto:info.pdfcafe@gmail.com).

-## 📄License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Thank you for your interest in Chapterly!
 Happy Reading! ❤️